Physics-50/Module-1/docs/week1.md

 ## Formulating a Hypothesis

 We can now try to think of a hypothesis we can test with an experiment.
-As a quick check, according to the theory, which of factors will affect a measurement of $$\theta_c$$?
+As a quick check, according to the theory, which factors will affect a measurement of $$\theta_c$$?

 #### Miniquestion: Critical Angle Factors
 [*Click here to open in a new tab*](https://forms.gle/oUrvxpsg5foNjnVH7){:target="_blank"}